Lenguist/insight-game-ai/README.md

 code is structured in the following way.
 First, we initialize a Simulation with a certain value, range_min, range_max, imp_incr and imp_init. after that, we initialize an Interaction which constitutes to a single negotiation.
 That will include a Buyer max_price which will be generated according to simulaiton rules.

+Markov assumption states that the past doesn't affect the present - all information relevant to decision making is contained in the "state"
+To this end we will modify our original agents to have access to state rather than history State will encapsulate the current impatience, and the current